-It is human nature to strive toward efficiency; finding ways to make our daily lives easier and simpler have increased significantly in the past hundred years.
-But eventually experts in the field of health began realizing that at some point more efficient has become less healthy.
-This is true of many of the mass-produced foods and drinks we consume that have high quantities of chemicals and sugars, but it is also true when it comes to transportation, work environments and our choice of leisure time activities.
+It is human nature to strive toward efficiency; finding ways to make our daily lives easier and simpler has increased significantly in the past hundred years.
+But eventually, experts in the field of health began realizing that at some point more efficient has become less healthy.
+This is true of many of the mass-produced foods and drinks we consume that have high quantities of chemicals and sugars, but it is also true when it comes to transportation, work environments, and our choice of leisure time activities.

 I am passionate about this subject so it makes perfect sense to me to want to encourage those who are able to increase their activity in small ways such as taking the stairs.
 Try it today and see how you feel- you might be surprised!

 Here is a link to the Centers for Disease Control and Prevention that talks about the benefits of physical activity.

 Here is a link to the most recent physical activity guidelines from the Department of Health and Human Services.